Grant-Archibald-MS/apim-powerplatform-export/README.md

 ### Configure Azure API

-TODO: To be updated include Azure Function included
+TODO: To be updated include Azure Function example into APIM

 ### Deploy your API to power platform